dancercasey/getlexaicoin/README.md

 - Asset visibility confirmed via TOML, DNS, and StellarExpert-

 🔒 Market Release Policy
-LEX Coin enforces symbolic scarcity through strategic market releases—not scheduled unlocks.
+LEXX Coin enforces symbolic scarcity through strategic market releases—not scheduled unlocks.
 No cliffs.
 No dilution cycles.
 No escrow games.
-No scheduled unlocks: LEX will never follow cliff or linear vesting models.
+No scheduled unlocks: LEXX will never follow cliff or linear vesting models.
 Market releases only: Tokens are released based on real-time market conditions and validator optics.
 Scarcity preserved: Every release is sequenced to avoid flooding the market or distorting price.

 Governance-first optics: All releases are logged publicly for auditability and validator-grade clarity.
-“Unlike XRP’s monthly unlocks, LEX enforces symbolic purity through disciplined, market-aware issuance.
+“Unlike XRP’s monthly unlocks, LEXX enforces symbolic purity through disciplined, market-aware issuance.
 No hype.
 Just legacy.”

 ---